codbex/codbex-documentation/docs/tooling/documents/index.md

 ## CMIS Specification Support for CMS Document Repositories

 1. **CMIS Integration:**
-   - Eclipse Dirigible supports the CMIS (Content Management Interoperability Services) specification for seamless integration with CMS document repositories.
+   - The platform supports the CMIS (Content Management Interoperability Services) specification for seamless integration with CMS document repositories.

 2. **Connect to CMIS Repositories:**
    - Establish connections to CMS document repositories using the CMIS protocol.
 This enables direct access to and management of documents stored in compatible content management systems.